loft-sh/vcluster/CONTRIBUTING.md

 Then you can start vcluster with
 ```
-go run -mod vendor cmd/vcluster/main.go
+go run -mod vendor cmd/vcluster/main.go start
 ```

-Now if you change a file locally, DevSpace will automatically sync the file into the container and you just have to rerun `go run -mod vendor cmd/vcluster/main.go` within the terminal to apply the changes.
+Now if you change a file locally, DevSpace will automatically sync the file into the container and you just have to rerun `go run -mod vendor cmd/vcluster/main.go start` within the terminal to apply the changes.

 You can access the vcluster by running `devspace enter` in a separate terminal: